mouzong/infra-101/kcna-kodekloud/kcna-kk.md

 #### Service Mesh
 A service mesh is a dedicated and configurable infrastructure layer that handles the communication between services without having to change the code in the microservice architecture. <br>

-With a Service Mesh you can dynamically configure how services talk to each other with a mutuial security config
+With a Service Mesh you can dynamically configure how services talk to each other with a mutual security configuration

 #### Istio
-It is a free and opensource service mesh that provides and efficient way to secure, connect and monitor services therby bringing universal traffic management, telemetry and security to complexe deployments.
+It is a free and opensource service mesh that provides and efficient way to secure, connect and monitor services thereby bringing universal traffic management, telemetry and security to complex deployments.
 Istio works with kubernetes.

 #### Install Istio in a cluster
 - we will use istioctl `istioctl install --set profile=demo -y`.
 There are many other profile depending on the environment where we want to deploy `[ prod | stage | dev | demo ]`
 - istio is then installed as a deployemnt called `istiod` in a new namespace called `istio-system`
 - it also deploy two services called: `istio-ingressgateway` and `istio-egressgateway`
 - after installation verify the setup with the command `istio verify-install`

+#### Deployonmg Our First Applicatoin on Istio
+- `istioctl analyze`
+- `kubectl label namespace default istio-injection=enabled`
 ## Container Orchestration - Storage

 ## Cloud Native Architecture